Alyssa Morrison (CoachAJ) Program Coach

 I started triathlons late in life at the behest of my wife who began competing in endurance events through her work promoting the recovery benefits of Chocolate Milk.
 In 2012, we did several sprints and Olympic distance events after joining DC Tri.
 We enjoy loading up the SUV or a camper with dogs and tri-gear, and traveling around to local races.
 The opportunity to work at the Ironman World Championships in Kona, 2012, spending time with world class triathletes and the approach of my big 5-0, inspired me to go for a full Ironman.
 Knowing I had to build up to it, I joined the HIP program for the 2013 season, followed the program very closely, and found it invaluable.
 I completed three half distance (70.3) events, taking third for my age group in the Maryland Rev 3, and going on to Ironman Arizona in November, hitting my target finish of 11 hours.
 I believe my success has been based on sticking closely to a proven training plan, heart rate training, and the proper nutrition before, during and after workouts.
 I’ve enjoyed the challenge at every stage, and now volunteer with the HIP program to share my experiences and what I have learned, as well as continue on the learning curve.

-Dena Richardson (denaindc) Half Ironman Program Communications Co-Coordinator
+Dena Richardson (denaindc) Program Co-Leader / Group Workouts

 I started doing triathlons with the goal of completing an Ironman.
 To meet this goal, I knew I would need the support of the triathlon community in addition to training, so I joined NTP in 2009.
 Since that time I have completed two ironman events, multiple halfs and olys along the way, and have made some incredible friends.
 I found that halfs are one of my favorite distances, long enough to be an endurance event but short enough to not completely take over life.
 I have had to learn how to balance training with a job that includes international travel.
 Most of my tri's have been local (driving distance) but I have had some races that I needed to fly to.
 I hope to be able to share what I've learned to help you reach your goals.

 Hi I'm Simon.
-I joined DC Tri in 2005, completed my first IM in 2006, and have done IM Florida, Arizona, and Texas among other triathlons and endurance events.
-I represent a niche of athletes that are older / master, Clydesdale / Athena, and believe in a cross-functional training approach to athletics.
-As far as the Tri Club goes I enjoy helping those new to the sport, sharing stories with other veterans, and encouraging members to volunteer to help the club.
-I like hearing your stories over beer and wine and am honored to be your events organizer.
-I grew up a multi-sport athlete, was made to run in the military, and brought this flexible philosophy in recent years to complete triathlons while competing in the Crossfit Games Open.
-As far as the credential thingy I have several awards in the Clydesdale division, but admittedly am not the person if you are seeking to win the national miles challenge or want to spend 18+ hours per week training.
-My goals this year are to complete Ironman Texas and Chattanooga, maintain my levels of strength in main Crossfit lifts (squat, deadlift, press, bench press), and optimize my time so I can achieve business and other life goals.
+I joined DC Tri in 2005, completed my first IM in 2006, and have done IM Florida, Arizona, and Texas twice among other endurance events.
+I represent a nich of athletes that are older / master, Clydesdale / Athena, and use a cross-functional training approach.
+As far as the Tri Club goes I enjoy helping those new to the sport and sharing stories with other veterans.
+I am honored to be your events organizer.
+I grew up a multi-sport athlete, was made to run in the military, and then proceeded on to MMA, triathlon, and now Crossfit.
+As far as the credential thingy I have several awards in the Clydesdale division, but admittedly am not the person if you are seeking to win the national miles challenge or spend 18+ hours per week training.
+My goals this year are to complete my first Spartan race, race a half-Ironman, train with like-minded people, figure out which Ironman to do in 2015, and optimize my time so I can work on various life goals.